phanidharboddu/CS5590PythonDeepLearning/README.md

 Note: To view the live stream on a different network than your Raspberry Pi, you can use [ngrok](https://ngrok.com/) to expose a local tunnel.
 Once downloaded, run ngrok with `./ngrok http 5000` and visit one of the generated links in your browser.

-Note: The video stream will not start automatically on startup.
-To start the video stream automatically, you will need to run the program  from your `/etc/rc.local` file see this [video](https://youtu.be/51dg2MsYHns?t=7m4s) for more information about how to configure that.